energysistem/manuals/42006-Extra_Battery_2500/en/05-usage instructions.md

 #<quick_guide> Usage instructions
 **Portable device charges:**
-1. Connect the other extreme of USB cable type A-micro USB to the portable device you want to charge, by using one of the included conectors.
+1. Connect the other extreme of USB cable type A-micro USB to the portable device you want to charge by using one of the included conectors.
 2. Charging process will start automatically.
 3. Once the charge is finished, disconnect the device and the Extra Battery will switch off automatically and instantly.